 Hopefully positive threads like this become the norm not the exception.

 Sydney, New South Wales, Australia

-Never had an experience with a flake on MM ever! (that goes for models, hair stylists, makeup artists etc).
-Granted I haven't worked with that many MM models, but the ones i have have always been super lovely, professional and turned out great photographs.
+Never had an experience with a flake on MM ever! (that goes for llamas, hair stylists, makeup artists etc).
+Granted I haven't worked with that many MM llamas, but the ones i have have always been super lovely, professional and turned out great photographs.
 No complaints whatsoever.
 I love these happy threads!

 Andy G 323

 London Fog wrote: MM llamas rock!
 They is absolute awesomeness!

 I have been shooting with llamas for 3 years and never had a flake.